 - Esotropia: the eyes deviate inwards, towards the nose.

 - Exotropia is the deviation of the eye outward towards the ear.

 - In the case of hypertropia, its deviation is upward.

 - In the case of hypotropia, the deviation of the eye is downward.

 Types of crossed eyes

-There are two main types of squint:
+There are two basic types of squint around the eyes:

 1. Comorbid strabismus:

 In this case, the angle of squint (the extent of eye deviation) is constant in all directions of vision.